Home » San Diego » San Diego Zoo tickets

 With more than 3500 animals to see, it is wiser to have a copy of the San Diego Zoo map to navigate the various exhibits.

-Carrying the San Diego Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits, and in the process, get exhausted.
+Carrying the San Diego Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits and, in the process, get exhausted.

 You can either download the map (2.5 Mb, pdf) or download the zoo’s mobile apps for android or iPhone